Astros vs. Padres Player Props Betting Odds

 Bregman Stats

-- Bregman takes a five-game streak with at least one hit into this matchup.
-During his last five outings he is batting .455 with two doubles, a walk and two RBI.
+- Bregman has picked up at least one hit in six games in a row.
+In his last 10 games he is hitting .395 with three doubles, a home run, two walks and five RBI.

 Bregman Recent Games